Deborah Frances-White: Corporate work

 Frances-White regularly appears at corporate events speaking about confidence, charisma, diversity and sexism.
 Her TEDx talk on Charisma vs Stage-Fright was cited by James Caan as the secret of his presenting skills.

 Writing

 With her writing partner Philippa Waller, Frances-White contributed two episodes of Young Dracula in 2014.
 She has co-written two books: The Improv Handbook with Tom Salinsky and Off the Mic with Marsha Shandur, both published by Bloomsbury.
 She writes for Standard Issue Magazine.
-In 2018, Virago published The Guilty Feminist, a spin-off from her podcast.
+In 2018, Virago Press published The Guilty Feminist, a spin-off from her podcast.
 Her debut feature film, the comedy thriller Say My Name, premiered on 19 March 2019.
 In April, 2025 her book Six Conversations We're Scared To Have came out.

-Religion

-Frances-White became a Jehovah's Witness while still a teenager.
-Her years in the religion and how she left it were the focus of her 2012 Edinburgh Fringe stand-up comedy show and two of the episodes of her BBC Radio 4 show Deborah Frances-White Rolls the Dice.